 Probably all human societies that ever existed have been characterised by a reproductive system that deviates from those of other social animals through a symbolic notion of kinship and marriage .
 Kin terms, like Mum, Dad and Uncle Sam, do not necessarily indicate genetic relatedness and are often applied to non-kin [2; 7].
 However, they build on the biological notion of being born of a certain woman and by a certain act.
 So, if I call you my husband or wife, I am invoking the same kind of bond that we have with our parents and that we will reproduce with our children .

-Indeed, kinship and myths do not seem necessary for a species of mammal to have generations of healthy children.
-This might be why the modern world seems to be growing ‘relationless’ , and why much dysfunctional human behaviour can be seen to emerge from the family .
+Indeed, kinship and myths are not necessary for a species of mammal to have generations of healthy children.
+This might be why the modern world seems to be growing ‘relationless’ , and why so much dysfunctional human behaviour is seen to emerge from the family .
 The same is, of course, reflected by the humanities and all matters of the heart.
 Unlike cells and molecules, we have feelings.
 We feel the linguistic forces that direct our association for better or worse.

-The current biomedical paradigm in psychiatry is a good example of how analytically minded scientists seem to ignore this real aspect of life .
-They work under cold assumptions akin to saying that physical or biological fact is all there is to the meaning of ‘Dad’: this adult male is supposed to behave as a father because that’s what he is, just as a person behaves as they do because they are mentally ill and their neurons misfire.
-This narrow mindedness justifies holistic or social researchers in seeing this ‘science’ as just another form of culture, the ‘West’, whose worldview is no more true than that of any other culture.
+The current biomedical paradigm in psychiatry is a good example of how analytically minded scientists tend to ignore this real aspect of life .
+They work under cold assumptions akin to saying that physical or biological fact is all there is to the meaning of ‘Dad’: this adult male is supposed to behave as a father because that’s what he is, just as a person is mentally ill and their neurons misfire when fail to conform to certain behavioural patterns.
+This narrow-mindedness justifies holistic or social researchers in seeing this ‘science’ as just another form of culture, the ‘West’, whose worldview is no more true than that of any other culture.
 But this is akin to saying that ‘Dad’ has nothing to do with biology, or that a mother is anyone who will behave as such, which is clearly not true either.

 It’s all in the language

-Holistic researchers try to find ways to help an increasing variety of diagnosed people through psychosocial approaches like family therapy .
-And they take issue with the words ‘mentally ill’, ironically, due to their analytic sense of precision in meaning: there is no such thing as an illness of the mind, but people who suffer from ‘trauma’ and other misfortunes.
+Many researchers try to find ways to help an increasing variety of diagnosed people through psychosocial approaches like family therapy .
+And they take issue with the words ‘mentally ill’, ironically, due to their analytic sense of precision in meaning: there is no such thing as an illness of the mind; only people who suffer from ‘trauma’ and other misfortunes.

-Unfortunately, if you try turning to those who study words in themselves, you will find that they, too, are divided between analytic and holistic approaches .
+Unfortunately, if one turns to those who study words in themselves, one finds that they, too, are divided between analytic and holistic approaches .
 The first kind of linguist believes that words and sentences are a sort of computation happening in the brain, one that resulted from a lucky genetic mutation in our ancestors .
 Whereas the second believes that language is a tool that societies use for communication, a tool no different from fire or music .
 Linguists have spent a great deal of energy on this debate because, of course, their object of scientific study must be correctly defined.
 Why does this happen?
-How can roughly half of the people who study language or anything else get it consistently wrong?
+How can roughly half of the people who study language or any other aspect of human behaviour get it consistently wrong?
 Why do they take it personally?

 The quarrel between Noam Chomsky and Daniel Everett is well known: ‘In 2002, Everett took a research post in linguistics at the University of Manchester.
 One day, he decided to tell his wife about the thing that had been nagging away at him – he no longer believed in God.
 “I remember when I finally said, ‘I just don’t believe in this stuff at all any more’, and she immediately got up from the table, walked over to the phone, and called our children.
 She left me three weeks later.’
 (The Telegraph)